 Four Tracks to the MS in Vision Science

-In order to accommodate students and professionals with differing needs and time constraints, we offer four tracks to gaining the MS in Vision Science:
+In order to accommodate students and professionals with differing needs and time constraints, we offer four tracks to gaining the MS in Vision Science.
+All of the MS programs incorporate the development and presentation of seminars and formal lectures in specific courses to develop candidates’ educational skills.

 1. Combined OD/MS Program